 Flower Horn Diet and Feeding

 These hybrid cichlids are omnivorous and well accustomed to eating pelleted and other prepared foods.
 Choose a large cichlid pellet to anchor their diet and then you can supplement with both vegetable and meaty treats.
 Flower Horns have a very healthy appetite and can be overfed if owners are not paying attention to their diet.
 Treats should be given once or twice a week at most.
-Given their warmer water system, twice a day feeding minimum is required.
+Given their warmer water preference, twice a day feeding minimum is required.

 It can be difficult to tell male from female Flower Horns.
 The large forehead bump may be more distinctive in males, but this feature can fluctuate in size rapidly over a few days, and some males do not have one.
 Males also tend to be larger than females, but it will depend on a fish's underlying genetics and diet.